Clarence Sexton D. Min

 In Ecclesiastes 12:1 the Bible says, “Remember now thy Creator in the days of thy youth.”
-In an effort to reach the next generation with this truth, Clarence Sexton has founded three summer youth camps located in Powell, TN, Pottsboro, TX, and Droitwich, England.
+In an effort to reach the next generation with this truth, Clarence Sexton has founded four summer youth camps located in Powell, TN, Pottsboro, TX, Heron, MT, and Droitwich, England.
 These camps have offered Christian influence and encouragement to many young people including urban youth, Native Americans, and Hispanics.

-In addition, Clarence has established Crown Christian Publications and Faith for the Family to provide and promote resources that will benefit the Christian life.
-Among these resources are over forty books that he has written to aid pastors and Christians in their church and personal Bible study.
+In addition, Clarence has established Crown Christian Publications and FaithfortheFamily.com to provide and promote resources that will benefit the Christian life.
+Among these resources, he has written over one hundred books and booklets to aid pastors and Christian workers in their church and personal Bible study.
 From the publication of his first book until now, Crown Christians Publications has sold over a million copies of his material.

 The work and ministry of Clarence Sexton is God’s work.
 He has desired to reach every age of people in every area of the world because he understands that this is God’s desire.
 His life verse hails back to the first New Testament church, which influence he has attempted to continue in every place God has allowed him to lead: “And daily in the temple, and in every house, they ceased not to teach and preach Jesus Christ” (Acts 5:42).